-The generator's Summer NRC value is used to represent a machine's maximum real power output (MW) for all load levels.
-For generator System Impact Studies, using this value ensures that studies match up with the level of service being provided.
+For generator System Impact Studies and generator PPA studies, using the NRC values ensures that studies match up with the level of service being provided.
 Studying Elective Transmission Upgrades and transmission projects with machines at these ratings also ensures equal treatment when trying to determine the adverse impact to the system due to a project.